siplasplas/minimal-examples/Qt/static-lib-res/README.md

     button->setIcon(icon);
     setCentralWidget(button);
 ```
-Digit "1" is too small (Seem to be resized to 16x16 or 24x24).
+Digit "1" is too small, seems to be resized to 16x16 or 24x24.